 Attach the other end of the HDMI to your TV.
 You could have multiple HDMI inputs available like on the diagram.
 You can place it in any one that is not in use (except the OUT if you have one).

-Plug the SEGA 1602 Power Supply into the wall.
+Plug the SONY 2-Prong Power Cord into the wall.

 NOTE: This step MAY be optional.
 The box on the HDMI requires power.
-It may be able to get power by just being plugged into the SEGA Genesis.
+It may be able to get power by just being plugged into the SONY PlayStation 1.
 But in most cases will require the Micro-USB cable to be plugged into the box and into a seperate USB Power Supply (like the one used with cell phones).
 You can tell if your HDMI cable is getting power by the red LED on the box.

 Plug the small end of the Micro USB cable into the box on the HDMI cable.